-Talks will be preceded by Math Tea outside LS 209.
+Talks will be preceded by Math Tea at 3.15pm, outside LS 209.

 - Elizabeth Zollinger (St. Joseph's College) -- October 8

 - Sebastian Marotta (Univ. of the Pacific) -- October 29

 - Persi Diaconis (Stanford University) -- November 5

 - Emille Lawrence (USF) -- November 19

 - Pi Mu Epsilon Event -- December 3

 Easy to state but hard to solve: My favorite open questions in Polyhedral Geometry